IDEA-Research/Rex-Omni/README.md

 # News 🎉
+- [2025-10-31] We release the AWQ quantized version of Rex-Omni, which saves 50% of the storage space.
+[Rex-Omni-AWQ](https://huggingface.co/IDEA-Research/Rex-Omni-AWQ)
 - [2025-10-29] Fine-tuning code is now [available](finetuning/README.md).
 - [2025-10-17] Evaluation code and dataset is now [available](evaluation/README.md).
 - [2025-10-15] Rex-Omni is released.